 Roswell Arts Fund was contracted by the City of Roswell to develop a strategic plan and community-wide vision for how public art can be integrated into the framework of the city of Roswell.

 That process began with engaging a consultant to help create the public art master plan in the fall of 2016.
 The plan, completed after five months of study and input from over 1,900 residents, was presented to Mayor and City Council in March 2017.
-(To view the entire plan, please click on the button, above right.)
+View the entire plan here.

 Why does Roswell need a public art plan?

 The main objective for the Roswell Public Art Master Plan is to knit our diverse community together by defining and implementing our expression—our signature—to the world.
 The people of Roswell are creative, spirited, and ingenious.
 The public art master plan sets the standard for how we begin to implement and enjoy public art; it also celebrates our community’s artistic vitality.

 Public art helps us celebrate our heritage, communicates our direction, and characterizes our sense of place.
 Thoughtfully implemented public art will define “Roswell” to ourselves and project our special qualities and competitive advantages to visitors and investors.
 In this way, our Public Art Master Plan doubles as an important economic development tool.